 ABOUT ME

-I previously headed the Global Training and Advisory Services department at JK Rowling’s Lumos Foundation.
-My team supported organisations and governments from over 70 countries to safely transition from children’s institutional care to family and community-based care.
+Prior to being a independent consultant I was the Head of the Global Training and Advisory Services at JK Rowling’s Lumos Foundation.
+My team supported organisations and governments from over 70 countries to safely transition children from harmful residential care to family and community-based care.
 We designed and facilitated the FutureLearn online training course, A Short Introduction to Transforming Care, and assisted volunteering organisations to transition away from orphanage volunteering.

 At Next Generation Nepal I led programmes to rescue, rehabilitate and reunify orphanage trafficked children; to support young people who had grown up in institutions to adapt to independent living; and to keep 46,000 vulnerable families together after the devastating 2015 Nepal Earthquake.
 During this time I pioneered Nepal’s orphanage voluntourism campaign to expose the links between institutionalisation, trafficking and volunteering – a vital part of this initiative involved working collaboratively with the travel sector to promote responsible tourism and volunteering.

-I have worked for the largest grassroots social movement in Nepal, BASE, which advocates for the marginalised indigenous Tharu community.
-I have also worked for the largest child rights social movement in India, Bachpan Bachao Andolan, where I worked alongside Nobel Peace Prize Laureate, Kailash Satyarthi, to help eradicate child slavery from supply chains.
+Earlier in my career I worked for the largest grassroots social movement in Nepal, BASE, which advocates for the marginalised indigenous Tharu community, as well as the largest child rights social movement in India, Bachpan Bachao Andolan, and its Nobel Peace Prize Laureate founder, Kailash Satyarthi, to help eradicate child slavery from supply chains.

-In the UK I have co-authored one of the most popular not-for-profit organisational development tools, Trusted Charity (previously known as PQASSO), which has sold over 17,000 copies globally and won the UK Charity Finance Award.
+In the UK I co-authored one of the most popular not-for-profit organisational development tools, Trusted Charity (previously known as PQASSO), which has sold over 17,000 copies globally and won the UK Charity Finance Award in 2008.
 I also built a forum of 150 not-for-profit children's organisations in London's East End, empowering them to play a vital role in the planning and delivery of local services.

-I have an academic background in the Anthropology of Development from the School of Oriental and African Studies, London - MA Distinction.
-This enables me to deconstruct the complexities of community dynamics and ensure that all voices and perspectives can be heard, understood and incorporated into development planning.
+I have an MA Distinction in the Anthropology of Development from the School of Oriental and African Studies, London, which gives me a particular lens through which to understand the complexities of community and organisational dynamics, leading to better quality participation by and outcomes for all actors in the development process.

 WHAT OTHER PEOPLE SAY